PowerSnail/PowerSnail.github.io/content/reading/2021-02-24-and-then-there-were-none.md

 Page 150 Location 2381

 > The little party moved through the house.
-Rogers’ room, as Philip Lombard had already ascertained, was untenanted.
+Rogers' room, as Philip Lombard had already ascertained, was untenanted.
 The bed had been slept in, and his razor and sponge and soap were wet.

 ## Chapter Sixteen

 Page 216 Location 3420

 > Aeons passed … worlds spun and whirled … Time was motionless … It stood still—it passed through a thousand ages….
 No, it was only a minute or so … Two people were standing looking down on a dead man….
-Slowly, very slowly, Vera Claythorne and Philip Lombard lifted their heads and looked into each other’s eyes….
+Slowly, very slowly, Vera Claythorne and Philip Lombard lifted their heads and looked into each other's eyes….

 Page 217 Location 3440